wlsnmrk/Chickensoft.Log/README.md

 ### Using `FileLog`

-Create a log that outputs messages to the default filename `"output.log"`:
+Create a log that outputs messages to the default file name `"output.log"`:

 ```csharp
 public class MyClass